-Recently, I was coaching gentleman who felt like a fish out of water when it came to technology.
-He was very skilled at his profession but felt insecure when it came to many things online.
+Recently, I was coaching a gentleman who felt like a fish out of water when it came to technology.
+He was very skilled at his profession but felt insecure about many things online.

 Constructive Input or Grandstanding